FrancescoPeracchia/UAV_External-Wrench-Estimation-in-Multi-rotor-UAVs/README.md

 We tested the external wrench estimation and contact detection, in the following cases:

-Markup : 1.in presence of wind action only
+Markup : 1. in presence of wind action only
-         2.in presence of a continuous contact action but in absence of wind action
+         2. in presence of a continuous contact action but in absence of wind action

 in presence of a continuous contact action and of wind action